Lilly Supply home

 Review these questions with your healthcare provider:

-❑Do you have other medical conditions, including problems with your pancreas or kidneys, or severe problems with your stomach, such as slowed emptying of your stomach (gastroparesis) or problems digesting food?
+Do you have other medical conditions, including problems with your pancreas, or severe problems with your stomach, such as slowed emptying of your stomach (gastroparesis) or problems digesting food?

-❑Are you pregnant, plan to become pregnant, breastfeeding, or plan to breastfeed?
-It is not known if Mounjaro will harm your unborn baby or pass into your breast milk.
+Are you pregnant, plan to become pregnant, breastfeeding, or plan to breastfeed?
+It is not known if Mounjaro will harm your unborn baby.
+Mounjaro may pass into your breast milk.

 How to take

-- If you take too much Mounjaro, call your healthcare provider or seek medical advice promptly.
+If you take too much Mounjaro, call your healthcare provider or Poison Help line at 1-800-222-1222 or go to the nearest hospital emergency room right away.

 Learn more